 Best beaches in Belize: Placencia and Hopkins

-Good for: snorkeling, diving and sleepy beach resorts
+Good for: snorkelling, diving and sleepy beach resorts

-Most visitors to Belize who are intent on spending time on its beaches and observing its prolific marine life veer towards Ambergris Caye.
+Most visitors to Belize who are intent on spending time on its beaches and observing its prolific marine life veer toward Ambergris Caye.
 If you’re a diver eager to explore the vast sunken cave system of the Blue Hole, you’ll need to spend a night or two here.
-But, if snorkeling is more your thing (and, take note — you can see an awful lot in Belize’s waters by snorkeling alone), I’d be tempted to head south to the sleepy beach towns of Placencia and Hopkins.
+But, if snorkelling is more your thing (and, take note — you can see an awful lot in Belize’s waters by snorkelling alone), I’d be tempted to head south to the sleepy beach towns of Placencia and Hopkins.

 Placencia has only one (extremely narrow) main street, and you’ll rub alongside local fishermen busy at work.
 Hopkins is even less built up, more of a Garifuna village complete with simple beach-shack eateries rather than a purpose-built resort town.
 The beaches at both are full of soft white sand with a few slicks of seagrass, and they feel spacious.
 They’re hit by small waves, and it’s easy to walk from wherever you’re staying to the shore.

-Snorkeling-wise, small-group trips depart regularly from both Placencia and Hopkins to visit cayes including Bread and Butter Caye and the less whimsically named Southwater Caye.
+Snorkelling-wise, small-group trips depart regularly from both Placencia and Hopkins to visit cayes including Bread and Butter Caye and the less whimsically named South Water Caye.
 Here, you could see manatees, lobsters, eels and groupers.

 Best beaches in Costa Rica: the Pacific Coast and the Osa Peninsula

 Costa Rica’s beaches come in many guises.
 There’s the Pacific Coast, which enjoys rolling, sometimes heavy surf, and the Caribbean, where the waters are more placid and a laid-back Afro-Caribbean ambience holds sway.